Formak21/OpenLChat/README.md

 all what u need will be in dist folder

 ## For using binaries
-Download from release with tag Server/Client
+Download from release with tag main

 READ NOTE ON RELEASE, CAREFULLY